mvolkmann/blog/src/smalltalk.md

 press the "Proceed" button to continue running the code at the point of the failed message send.

+## File Out and In

+To save all the code for a package to a text file:

+- Open a System Browser.
+- Select the package in the top, first pane.
+- Right-click and select "fileOut".

+The file will be saved in `{distribution-name}-UserFiles/FileOuts/{package-name}.st`.

+To read all the code for a package from a text file:

+- Open a File List.
+- Locate and select a `.st` file created by a "fileOut".
+- Right-click and select "fileIn".
+- Enter your initials and then your name for tracking who performed the "fileIn".
+- All the class categories, classes, and methods defined in the file will now be available in the current image.

 ### Messages

 The only mechanism for communication between objects